sliskiCode/CV/README.md

 ### Renderer
 A [Renderer](../../blob/master/app/src/main/kotlin/com/slesarew/cv/cvscreen/view/renderer/CVRenderer.kt) is a simple class that uses `RecyclerView` as the main render engine.
 It has two main responsibilities:
-- Setup `RecyclerView` with correct Adapter class.
+- Setup `RecyclerView` with correct adapter class.
-- Transform immutable view state to Adapter items and render them on the screen.
+- Transform immutable view state to adapter items and render them on the screen.

 Render function has to be pure!
 It cannot use any properties outside of its scope.
 To simplify working with `RecyclerView` I use [Groupie](https://github.com/lisawray/groupie) library.
 It also makes rendering logic more declarative.